Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Constraints upon transitions rates

-The microcanonical detailed balance \eqref{ratioWmc} for the transition rates $W( \C',\underline{E}' \leftarrow \C,\underline{E})$ can be derived in another context where the discrete dynamical variables are replaced by continuous mesoscopic observables evolving under a Markov process which arises from an underlying microscopic dynamics whose Hamiltonian is an even function of momenta (see the derivation in Appendix \ref{TimeReversal}).
-In the latter context the fact that the stationary measure is the microcanonical distribution is enforced by the invariance of the Liouville measure in phase space under the Hamiltonian evolution (see the derivation of \eqref{ProbH}); the microcanonical detailed balance mainly arises from the invariance under time reversal of the trajectories in phase space (see \eqref{ProbJointHBis}).
-In our argument for discrete variables, the fact that the stationary measure is the microcanonical distribution arises from the ergodicity of the microscopic map $\Udisc$ (see \eqref{valuePeriod} and \eqref{Nxvalue}); the microcanonical detailed balance emerges from the equality between the frequencies of a given transition and the reversed one over a period of the microscopic map determined by the total energy, equality which is enforced by the star-shaped interaction pattern (see \eqref{NumbersEqual}).
+- When the microscopic variables are continuous coordinates in phase space and evolve according to a Hamiltonian dynamics, in the framework of statistical ensemble theory the stationary measure for the mesoscopic variables is the measure that is preserved under the microscopic dynamics ; the fact that it coincides with the microcanonical distribution is enforced by the invariance of the Liouville measure in phase space under the Hamiltonian evolution ; the microcanonical detailed balance for mesoscopic variables that are even functions of microscopic momenta mainly arises from the invariance under time reversal of the trajectories in phase space (see \eqref{ProbJointHBis}).

+- When the microscopic dynamical variables are discrete and evolve under an energy-conserving map, the stationary measure for mesoscopic variables is defined as the average over a period of the microscopic dynamics ; the fact that it is equal to the microcanonical distribution arises from the ergodicity imposed on the microscopic map $\Udisc$ (see \eqref{valuePeriod} and \eqref{Nxvalue}) ; the microcanonical detailed balance emerges from the equality between the frequencies of a given transition and the reversed one (over the period needed for the microscopic map to cover the energy level), equality which is enforced by the star-shaped interaction pattern (see \eqref{NumbersEqual}).